TylerJDev/YouTube-Timestamps/README.md

 ## Versioning

+0.1.2 - Fixed issue #10 as well as an issue that caused timestamps grabbed from comments not to update

 0.1.1 - Fixed issue #7 regarding timestamp HTML being displayed on videos without timestamps

 0.1.0 - Added Next/Previous track functionality